f5devcentral/techxchange-gitops-lab/docs/conclusion.md

 ## Lab Teardown

-1. In any terminal of the **devbox** VM, run the following to initiate teardown of the infrastructure built for this lab:
+1. In any terminal of the **devbox** VM, run the following script to initiate teardown of the infrastructure built for this lab:

     ```bash
-    cd ~/terraform-modular-demo-framework
-    terragrunt run-all destroy
+    ./gitops-lab/teardown-lab-environment.sh
     ```

 1. Confirm destroy if prompted.

-    > **Note:** Ensure that the command has completed successfully before disconnecting from the VM
+    > **Note:** Ensure that the script has completed successfully before disconnecting from the VM.

 1. Shut down and delete the UDF deployment.